aarol/headset-battery-indicator/README.md

 I have a post on my website going a bit into reverse-engineering the headset APIs: <https://aarol.dev/posts/arctis-hid>

 Reading the [HeadsetControl wiki](https://github.com/Sapd/HeadsetControl/wiki/Development#problems) might be helpful for troubleshooting.

+### License

+This project is licensed under GNU GPL v3.

+You’re free to use, modify, and redistribute it, as long as your version is also licensed under GPL v3, and you include the source code and license when you share it.
+See the [LICENSE](./LICENSE) file for full terms.